probcomp/metaprob/tutorial/README.md

 This directory contains a work-in-progress tutorial for Metaprob, in the file `Tutorial.ipynb`.
 The tutorial should generally be run in a Docker container, though it's also possible to run as a Clojure / Jupyter project directly on your machine.

+If you're interested in using Metaprob outside a Jupyter notebook or contributing to the language itself, please refer to the [installation instructions](INSTALL.md).

 ## Running in a container

 To run the Metaprob tutorial in a Docker you will need to run the following commands from the root of this repository (in the same directory as `Makefile`):